PCT Blood Test: 27 Essential Facts for Better Health

 PCT Blood Test vs Traditional Markers Like CRP

-PCT and CRP tests have been studied and compared in several studies:
+Most patients are already familiar with CRP.
+PCT and CRP have been studied and compared in several publications:

 Situations Where PCT Can Be Misleading